yzyzsun/CP-next/theories/README.md

 The command line tools [Ott](https://github.com/ott-lang/ott) and [LNgen](https://github.com/plclub/lngen) are used to generate `coq/syntax_ott.v` and `coq/{source,target}_inf.v`.
 You can build all Coq proofs without installing Ott/LNgen.

-However, if you modify `ott/{source,target}.ott`, you need to regenerate those Coq files.
+However, if you modify `ott/{source,target}.ott`, you may want to regenerate those Coq files.
 Simply executing `make all` instead of `make` should do the job.
-But note that some manual work is needed to make `coq/syntax_ott.v` compile.
+Note that some manual work is needed after regenerating `coq/syntax_ott.v`.
 We apologize that we have not automated the modifications so far.

 ## Directory Structure